Alejogb1/job-board/blog-data/why-am-i-getting-bad-request-errors-while-searching-runs-in-mlflow.md

 id: "why-am-i-getting-bad-request-errors-while-searching-runs-in-mlflow"
 ---

-Alright, let’s get into this.
-Bad request errors during mlflow run searches can be surprisingly frustrating, especially when everything *appears* to be configured correctly.
-I've personally chased down a few of these gremlins over the years, and they often boil down to a mismatch between what you're *asking* mlflow to find and what it's actually *capable* of delivering given the data it has, or how you're phrasing your requests.
+, let’s get into this.
+Bad request errors during mlflow run searches can be surprisingly frustrating, especially when everything _appears_ to be configured correctly.
+I've personally chased down a few of these gremlins over the years, and they often boil down to a mismatch between what you're _asking_ mlflow to find and what it's actually _capable_ of delivering given the data it has, or how you're phrasing your requests.

 The core issue, in my experience, frequently stems from the structure and content of the search criteria you’re providing to mlflow’s search_runs() function.
 This function, while powerful, is quite particular about the query syntax and data types.
 The errors themselves might seem vague at first, but they usually point towards a few common pitfalls.
 Let's break them down.